 - Cut the butter into the dry ingredients with a pastry blender or fork until the mixture is crumbly.

-- Put the drained peaches in the crock and stir ½ the crumbs into the fruit.
+- Stir ½ the crumbs into the fruit.

 - Top with the rest of the crumbs.